Aomar18/Movie-Collection/README.md

 # Movie-Collection

 This application create two views that allows you to do a few things with your movie collection.
 The "add movie" view allows you to add a new movie to your collection.
 Once you have completed adding a movie it will automatically add this movie into your collection and appear on the screen.
 If you get rid of a movie there is a feature that will delete that movie.
 Each movie shows different properties of the movie such as the name, runtime, release date and an image if provided.
-In the manage genre view you can see your current projects and the total
+In the manage genre view you can see your current projects and the total movies within each project.
+You are able to delete empty projects but not projects that contain at least 1 movie.
+This is the extent of my project if you have any questions/comments please contact me.

 ##SQL